Efficiency in Multiple-Type Housing Markets: Introduction

 We investigate a multiple-type reallocation model without monetary transfers that has these characteristics: the multiple-type housing markets model, as introduced by \citet{moulin1995}.
 In this model, a (re)allocation specifies how the objects are assigned to agents, and a mechanism is a mapping from a class of agents' preference profiles to the set of allocations.

 A common preference domain is the strict preference domain, in which all bundles are linearly ranked.
 In this domain, agents' preferences may exhibit complementarity.
 We also consider a subdomain of strict preferences which captures the substitution effect: (strictly) separable preferences.
 Separability means that each agent has a list of preferences over objects of each type, and if two bundles differ only in one type, then the comparison between the two bundles is based on the agent's preference for that type.
-The separable preference domain is also a common concept in economics, both in theory \citep{fishburn1970,breton1999} and practice \citep{budish2022}.
-Specifically, separability is frequently applied to intertemporal choice problems \citep{koopmans1960}, which relate to our second motivation example.
+In a related paper, \cite{echenique2022} consider dichotomous preferences, which allow indifference between bundles.